MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

-# Creating your own custom speech ROMs
+# Creating your own custom Digitalker speech ROMs

 ## Step 1 – Create the list of words/phrases